AMISTAD-lab/gophers-gambit-source/README.md

 # AMISTAD-exp3

-All the code for our third very very cool project

-Survival Advantages of Intention Perception Experiment 3
+The code and data for our third experiment investigating the survival advantages of intention perception: The Gopher's Gambit